List of women identified as communists in Red Channels

-This is a list of women who were listed as communists or fellow travelers in the American anti-communist publication Red Channels: The Report of Communist Influence in Radio and Television in June 1950.
+During the early days of the Cold War, many prominent women were listed as communists or fellow travellers in the American anti-communist publication Red Channels: The Report of Communist Influence in Radio and Television in June 1950.
 As a result of being listed in the pages of this volume, many of these 41 women found it difficult to find employment in media industries.